 Gilbert Rodway specialised in Family Law, but he also enjoyed a mixed practice, frequently taking on civil as well as criminal cases.
 Anthony Corrigan, on the other hand, was a renowned and successful criminal law advocate.

 Gary Plowman joined the chambers in June 1984, after spending six years as a prosecutor for the Hong Kong Government.
 It was not long before he made a name in criminal law.
 In 1993, Gary Plowman was appointed Queen's Counsel.
 Four years later, upon becoming head of chambers, chambers came to be known as the Chambers of Gary Plowman SC.
 The name of chambers was later shortened to Plowman Chambers.
-In 2019, Peter Duncan SC became the Head of Chambers.
+In 2019, Peter Duncan SC became the Head of Chambers, he was then succeeded by Derek Chan SC since December 2022 until now.

 Plowman Chambers has thirty seven members, including five silks.